 In the home, we each choose how much water we use.
 We use water for washing, for bathing, for cooking, to water our gardens, and to wash our cars.
-In the East Midlands, on average we each use about 130 to 150 litres every day.
+In the West Midlands today, on average we each use about 145 litres every day.
 Future household water use depends on the choices that we make as individuals and collectively as a society.
 For example, showering usually uses less water than a bath, but using a power shower for five minutes can use more water than taking a bath.
 Depending on attitudes, individual household water use could increase or decrease over the next 25 years.
-The population of the East Midlands is estimated to grow by about 400,000 by 2025.
+The population of the West Midlands is estimated to grow by less than 100,000 by 2025.
 While individually the additional households should be more water-efficient, they could add to the total demand for water.
 Similar arguments about the effect on demand of differing water use practices apply to industry, commerce and agriculture.